thomasabishop/eolas/zk/0716531c_rewilding_the_internet.md

-The initial fruits of this centralisation (just like the forest 'optimisation') appeared to be beneficial in the initial 'heyday' of the 2010s when social-media was new and full of prospects (the political benefits of Twitter and enriched public sphere, the 'Arab Spring', WikiLeaks etc).
-But this actually proved to be the nadir.
+The initial fruits of this centralisation (just like the forest 'optimisation') appeared to be beneficial in the initial 'heyday' of the 2010s when social-media was new and full of prospect (the political benefits of Twitter and enriched public sphere, the 'Arab Spring', WikiLeaks etc).
+But this actually proved to be a nadir.
 The vitality on display was a product of the preceding era of the natural growth of the Web ecosystem.

 This decline in quality should be apparent to any reflective user: